-Here is a rare opportunity to purchase an absolutely stunning, one owner Ortofon MC Jubilee moving coil cartridge for $1495.
-Update – Sold!
+Here is a rare opportunity to purchase an absolutely stunning, one-owner Ortofon MC Jubilee moving coil cartridge for $1495.

 This MC Jubilee comes from my personal collection.
-I’ve owner her since new and she has enjoyed a very easy life, on a superb turntable, playing pristine vinyl.
+I’ve owned her since new and she has enjoyed a very easy life, on a superb turntable, playing pristine vinyl.

 The beautiful Shibata diamond and boron cantilever are in perfect condition, as you’ll see from the images below.
 The cartridge body is unmarked and comes with original accessories, in original packing materials and box.